mas-4/standingwater-flat/src/posts/220912-bluesky.md

 The nature of the SSG I wanted (the absurdly simple templating bluesky has now) required that I write my own engine, but that was a choice I made from aesthetic reasons.
-I wanted something like sergey, only my own, and better (sergey doesn't have templates, and, if I recall, can't generate a list of links to markdown pages).
+I wanted something like sergey, only my own, and better (if I recall, can't generate a list of links to markdown pages; though, I believe sergey has recursive templates).

 But it doesn't have to be that way.
 There are an insane amount of templating engines that would be far easier to pop into a hand written SSG than to write